acou12/iris/src/lib/content/algorithms/graph-algorithms/graph-algorithms.md

 The **degree** of a node $v$ (denoted $\text{deg}(v)$) is the number of other nodes adjacent to it, or in other words, the number of neighbors it has.
 Equivalently, $\text{deg}(v)$ is the number of edges incident on $v$.

-We define a **path** as a sequence of nodes such that any two adjacent nodes in the sequence are adjacent in $G$.
-Two nodes $u$ and $v$ are then **reachable** from each other if there is a path that starts at $u$ and ends at $v$ (or vice versa).
+We define a **walk** as a sequence of nodes such that any two adjacent nodes in the sequence are adjacent in $G$.
+A walk is called a **path** if it consists of distinct vertices -- that is, it doesn't go over any vertex more than once.
+Two vertices $u$ and $v$ are then **reachable** from each other if there is a path (or walk) that starts at $u$ and ends at $v$ (or vice versa).

-As with most sufficiently complex mathematical notions, there is an [infinite black hole](https://en.wikipedia.org/wiki/Glossary_of_graph_theory) of graph theory terminology, much of which we will see in the future.
-For now, however, these terms are sufficient for making basic claims about graphs.
+As with most sufficiently complex mathematical notions, graph theory terminology is an [all-consuming black hole](https://en.wikipedia.org/wiki/Glossary_of_graph_theory), and we have only covered a small fraction of all of the words one can use to describe graphs and their parts and properties.
+However, these terms are sufficient for making basic claims about graphs.
 The following is one of the most important facts about graphs, especially for the purpose of runtime analysis.

 **The Handshaking Lemma.** For any graph $G$, the sum of the degrees of every node is twice the number of edges.
 That is,